blindpentester/vpnwatcher.sh/README.md

 ---
 ## Instructions
+> Set DNS for when behind VPN/TOR for DNS Leak protection
+> Set local DNS for when off VPN/TOR
 > Set the OVPN file you want to be using in .sh file
+> Set credential file you wish to use
 > chmod +x vpnwatcher.sh
 > ./vpnwatcher.sh